-Should this statement not suffice, the SRO can offer you a letter that explains the University’s policy with regards to certificates of conduct.
+Should this statement not be enough, the SRO can offer you a letter that explains the university’s policy with regard to certificates of conduct.

-A course outline is a brief (5–6 lines) summary of the contents of a course and the assessment criteria.
-Very few students and alumni need this, but in the rare case where you do need this, we are happy to provide you with copies.
+A course outline is a brief (5–6 lines) summary from the faculty handbook of that year which details the contents of a course and the assessment criteria.
+Very few students and alumni need this, but if you do, a stamped copy can be obtained for a fee.

-In the event that you lose your original certificate, the University can offer you a duplicate.
-We will only issue one duplicate.
-If you need to request a duplicate, go to our website (/students/current-students/student-records/academic-records) and follow the instructions given there.
+In the event that you lose your original certificate, the university can provide a duplicate.
+UCT only issues 1 duplicate.

 Yes and no.